Recreation, Arts & Parks (RAP) Tax

 - Arts and cultural programs

-Who Determines How The RAP Tax Funds Are Used?
+Who DeCIDES How RAP Tax Funds Are Used?

 Moab City residents will have the opportunity to give input into how the funds are distributed.
 The City will suggest potential amenities/programs during each budget year and that information will be available to the community so residents can make their views known during a public meeting.
 Some communities have created a committee that considers qualified recreation, arts, and parks projects/programs, including those managed by community nonprofit groups.
 Moab City Council members have expressed support for this process and if the City Council chooses to create such a group, the committee would review applications and make recommendations to the Moab City Council for how the funds will be allocated and the Council would make the final decision.